er345ssdlh/ozhera-site/src/en/docs/deployment.md

 #### 2.4.3 Confirm k8s access method

-This step is to generate the access ip:port of the external page required in the ozhera platform.
+This step is to generate the access ip:port of the external page required in the Apache OzHera(Incubating) platform.
 Currently, only the k8s LoadBalancer and NodePort methods are supported.
 By default, the LB mode will be tried first.
 If not supported, select NodePort (if the IP of NodePort is not open for external access, you need to set up a proxy separately, it is recommended that the cluster turn on LB).

 ![operator-interview1.jpg](/images/operator-interview1.jpg)
 ![operator-interview2.jpg](/images/operator-interview2.jpg)

-Remember ozhera.homepage.url, after the ozhera cluster is built, the default access address is: http://${ozhera.homepage.url}
+Remember ozhera.homepage.url, after the Apache OzHera(Incubating) cluster is built, the default access address is: http://${ozhera.homepage.url}

 #### 2.4.4 Cluster Configuration